profile

 Sleep plays a vital role in maintaining a healthy heart, which is why the American Heart Association has added it to its list of key lifestyle factors for cardiovascular health.
 Research shows that not getting enough sleep is linked to a higher risk of heart disease, stroke, high blood pressure, diabetes, and obesity.
 Poor sleep can also increase stress hormones and disrupt the body’s ability to maintain healthy habits, creating a cycle that negatively impacts heart health over time.
 This...

-Balance Period is a health equity firm on a mission to close the racial health gap by empowering communities to create generational wellness.
+Balance Period is a wellness solutions company that's passionate about health equity.
+We are on a mission to close the racial health gap by empowering communities to create generational wellness.
 The resources we provide will help you optimize your health from the inside out and empower others to do the same.
 Subscribe below!